Stacy Smallman & Dax MacLean - Co-Founders

 Peter Reynolds, Junior Instructor

 Peter Reynolds started playing Timbits Hockey here in Fredericton when he was 5 years old.
 Throughout the years, Peter continued to play hockey locally all the way up to PeeWee and has been a Champions Hockey client for many years.
 After PeeWee, he went south to the U.S. to attend a prep school in Boston.
-A year later, he was recruited to attend the prestigious Shattuck St. Mary’s School and most recently he was selected by the Saint John Sea Dogs in the QMJHL.
+A year later, he was recruited to attend the prestigious Shattuck St. Mary’s School.
+As a member of their U16 program, the 5’10” 165lb forward racked up an impressive 27 goals and 44 assists for 71 points in 55 games played.
+He was selected by the Saint John Sea Dogs in the QMJHL and most recently signed with the Chilliwack Chiefs of the BCHL.

 Peter is a complete player that always brings top-notch effort and dedication to the rink and loves the Champions philosophy and development of getting better each day.
-Mature beyond his year, Champions Hockey is excited to have Peter as a junior instructor this summer.
+Mature beyond his year, Champions Hockey is excited to have Peter as a junior instructor.

 Champions Hockey - Summer Instructors